-In most cases school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
-However, it should also be recognised that in some cases 16 and 17 year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
+In most cases school staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
 Children's services will be the lead agency for these young people and the DSL (or a deputy) will ensure appropriate referrals are made based on the child's circumstances.

-39. Special Circumstances (to be included as appropriate for your school)
+42. Special Circumstances (to be included as appropriate for your school)